gradle/gradle/subprojects/docs/src/docs/release/notes.md

         includeEmptyDirs = false
     }

-This looks very similar to a Groovy build script, but when you load it in either IDEA and Eclipse, suddenly development is a much better experience because you now have code auto-completion, refactoring, and other features you would expect from an IDE in your `build.gradle.kts`.
+This looks very similar to a Groovy build script, but when you load it in either IDEA or Eclipse, suddenly development is a much better experience.
+You now have code auto-completion, refactoring, and other features you would expect from an IDE in your `build.gradle.kts`.
 You can still use all of your plugins written in Java or Groovy but also take advantage of the power of first-class development support.
 Take a look and [give it a try](https://github.com/gradle/gradle-script-kotlin/tree/master/samples)!